postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 ## Using dependencies with the Redis caching backend

-Support for dependencies is disabled by default with the Redis caching backend because it has an important performance and deployment impact.
-From a performance perspective, the dependency graphs need to be stored in Redis.
-As for deployment, the cache GC process, which cleans up dependencies when cache items expire, needs to run continuously, even when the application is not running.
+Support for dependencies is disabled by default with the Redis caching backend because it has an important performance and deployment impact:
+- Performance impact: the dependency graphs need to be stored and maintained in Redis.
+- Deployment impact: the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component, which cleans up dependencies when cache items expire or are evicted, needs to run continuously.

 To use dependencies with the Redis caching backend:

+1. Set the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.SupportsDependencies?text=RedisCachingBackendConfiguration.SupportsDependencies> property to `true`.

-1. Make sure that at least one instance of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> class is alive at any moment (whether the application is running or not).
-If several instances of your application use the same Redis server, a single instance of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> class is required.
+2. Make sure that at least one instance of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> class is alive at any moment (whether the application is running or not).
+It must be configured with the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> as your main application.
 You may package the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> into a separate application or cloud service.

     This component performs two tasks:

     - It subscribes to `__keyevent@0__:expired` and `__keyevent@0__:evicted` notifications and cleans up the dependency graphs in real time.
 This process generally works well, but it is temporarily disabled when the system is overloaded.
     - It periodically scans the entire database and removes any unreachable data (garbage).

-2. Set the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.SupportsDependencies?text=RedisCachingBackendConfiguration.SupportsDependencies> property to `true`.

     If you choose to enable dependencies with Redis, you need to ensure that at least one instance of the cache GC process is running.
-It is acceptable to have several instances running, but since all instances will compete to process the same messages, it’s better to have only a small number of instances (ideally one) running.
+It is acceptable to have several instances running, but since all instances will compete to process the same messages, it’s better to a have a single instance running.

-The dependencies feature of <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> is designed so that the cache is always consistent from the client’s point of view.
+The dependencies feature of <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> is designed so that the cache is **observationally consistent** from the client’s point of view during normal operation.
 Read operations are fast and transactionless.
-Write operations are optimized for performance and read consistency, but may leave garbage behind in case of a race condition.
+Write operations are optimized for performance and read consistency, but may leave garbage behind in case of a race condition (later cleaned by the GC process).

 Garbage may therefore be due to three factors:

 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component was not running when a cache eviction or expiration happened.
 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component was temporarily disabled because of high system load.
 - There was a race condition in setting a cache value (the version that loses becomes garbage).